14 perish in road accidents

 “Several other people were and have been ferried to Mutare Provincial Hospital.
 The identities of the deceased will be announced once their next of kin are informed,” he said

-In the Mt Darwin accident, two cars that were involved in a speed race in Mt Darwin, Mashonaland Central province, mowed seven pedestrians to death.
+In the Mt Darwin accident, two cars that were involved in a speed race in Mt Darwin, Mashonaland Central province, mowed seven pedestrians to death yesterday afternoon.

 Information secretary Ndavaningi Mangwana confirmed the accident on Twitter.